emartin59/ideadash/app/views/main/_terms.md

 ### IDEADASH is a platform

 IDEADASH is platform for those seeking to raise funds for their ideas, to raise funds towards the ideas of others, and to implement others" posted ideas or their own posted ideas.
 At any time throughout a month, people may post an idea (restrictions apply, as described below), and during that month the idea raises funds from backers.
 After that month the idea can no longer raise funds on the platform.
 During the first twenty-one days of the second month the idea can receive implementation proposals from implementation proposers.
 Throughout the second month and until the end of the second month, backers each have one vote that they may put towards an implementation proposal or other options.
 They may be able to change their vote during this time.
 After the end of the second month, the option with more votes than any other, if there is one, is proceeded with.
 After funds are collected and up to the fortieth day after the second month some or all of the funds will be dispersed into users accounts.
 At that time the funds may be automatically sent to users, or a request may be required from the user, in which case IDEADASH has up to ten business day to pay out those funds.
 Typically, 2.9% + 30 cents (USD) or 5% + 5 cents (USD) will go to the payment provider for each transaction processed as a transaction fee.
 After this, percentages of the raised funds, after any and all transactions fees, will be given out in the following ways: the idea poster will receive 10% of the funds, IDEADASH will receive 5% of the funds, and the eventual implementer, if any is successfully voted to become an implementer, will receive 85% of the funds.
 When receiving paid out funds, idea posters and implementers may incur additional transaction fees that can lessen the funds that they will receive.
 People who post ideas are not necessarily the ones who implement the idea; rather, all backers of an idea get one vote towards an implementation proposal and the one implementation proposal that gets more votes than any other option gets most of the money and the implementation proposer who is now the implementer must implement the idea according to their implementation proposal.
 IDEADASH may not and will not be held responsible if an implementer does or does not, in whole or in part, execute their implementation proposal.
 IDEADASH is not responsible for any ideas posted, comments posted, implementation proposals posted, or any implementation or implementation attempt of anything posted on the site.
 Please note that the implementation proposal can be quite different from the original idea, and this is allowed and even encouraged in some cases.
 An implementer needs to follow the implementation proposal that they have submitted, not the original idea.
 After the second month, the voting month, the following can happen depending on whether one option gets more votes than all of the others or not.
 If no votes are cast, or if there is a tie in the top option for the number of votes, no one will become the implementer at that time and the idea will keep its funds for the next month to see if it gets proposals or votes on those proposals, and then the idea progresses as before if an implementation proposal receives more votes than any other option.
 If no option receives more votes than any other than the idea can continue to revert to the implementation proposal phase at the beginning of each new month for multiple months.
 IDEADASH reserves the right to stop this process of continually waiting for the idea to get an implementer after the end of any given month, at which time IDEADASH will return only the portion of the funds, or an equivalent virtual currency, that is equal to the amount of funds that would have gone to an implementer, to the backers.
 The voting may also have two other options for backers who are not satisfied with any of a given idea"s implementation proposal(s).
 Backers may also vote to extend the idea for another month for more, other, existing, or updated implementation proposals to be submitted, or backers may vote to cancel the idea"s backing and get back part of the funds they gave, either real or as virtual currency.
 They will only get funds back in the amount that would have gone to an implementer of the idea.
 In any event, if any of these two options or one of the implementation proposals gets more votes than any other option, that is the option that will be proceeded with.
 IDEADASH makes no claims about the usefulness, value, veracity, soundness, goodness, rightness, legality, viability, or marketability of any Idea, Implementation Proposal, Funding Vehicle, Comment, or Funds or claims therein.
 IDEADASH does not claim that implementer(s), or for that matter, idea poster(s), user(s), or implementation proposer(s), will carry out any or all implementation proposal(s), idea(s), or comment(s); or that funds will or will not be used in any particular way.
 Any use of the site and/or service is at one's own risk.

+### Time Zones

+Days begin and end according Coordinated Universal Time, also called UTC.
+This means that days and months start and end at midnight UTC time.
+Certain functions of the site, potentially including funding periods and contest periods, will be controlled by this timing, and those controls will happen on or near UTC time standards.

 ### Restrictions and Requirements for Use